 - Add the sugar and water to a small saucepan.

-- Dissolve the sugar over medium heat just until all of the sugar dissolved.
+- Dissolve the sugar over medium heat just until all of the crystals disappear.

 - Store in a glass jar in the fridge for up to a month.

 - Add a splash of strong neutral alcohol to extend the life of your syrup. (optional)

 shop this post

 More Delicious Things!